tldr-pages/tldr/pages/common/latexdiff.md

 `latexdiff {{old.tex}} {{new.tex}} > {{diff.tex}}`

-- Determine changes between different versions of a LaTeX file.
-Differences are highlighted in boldface:
+- Determine changes between different versions of a LaTeX file by highlighting differences in boldface:

 `latexdiff --type=BOLD {{old.tex}} {{new.tex}} > {{diff.tex}}`